 Materials are selected to meet patron needs and reflect a variety of viewpoints and opinions.
 Criteria for consideration include popular demand, literary merit, enduring value, accuracy, authoritativeness, local interest, social significance, importance of subject matter to the collection, timeliness, cost, scarcity of information on the subject, availability elsewhere, and quality and suitability of format.

 Fiction – The Library maintains a representative collection of novels and works of fiction to satisfy a wide range of tastes.
 Ideas of literary merit vary greatly with individuals.
 Therefore, the Library purchases fiction in many categories.

 Non-Fiction – The Library attempts to provide a large general collection of reliable materials embracing the broader fields of knowledge.
 Legal and medical works will be selected to the extent that they are useful to the lay person.

 Juvenile – Materials are selected to encourage children and families to discover the joy of reading.
 In order to meet the varied abilities and interests of children, the collection includes materials covering a wide range of knowledge and reading levels.
 The illustrations in books for young people are given as much critical attention as the literary quality of fiction.

 Media – The Library recognizes its responsibility to provide access to information, cultural enrichment and recreation through as wide a variety of media as possible.
 Media is evaluated by the same criteria as printed materials.
-As new technologies for various age levels are developed, the Library will investigate the appropriateness of new media formats and will acknowledge the need for experimentation.
+As new technologies are developed, the Library will investigate the appropriateness of new media formats and will acknowledge the need for experimentation.